 The summary of coverage, deductible and co-insurance amounts, annual out-of-pocket maximum, premium, and benefit period of this Policy.
 The Plan Overview Page is incorporated into this policy by this reference.
-This is often referred to as a Declaration Page or Dec Page.

 Pocket Depth

 An internal measurement from the top of the gum tissue to its attachment on the root of a tooth.